TimotheeGM/hand_tracking_app/README.md

     *   **Left Click**: Closing a fist while showing the **Palm** (Cyan Overlay).
     *   **Right Click**: Closing a fist while showing the **Back** of the hand (Purple Overlay).
 5.  **Motion Smoothing**: Handles frame synchronization and tracking loss with a grace period to prevent UI flickering.
+6.  **Mini Mode**: A lightweight popup window that keeps tracking active even when the main browser window is minimized or in the background.
+7.  **Background Operation**: Uses a silent audio loop and `setTimeout` (instead of `requestAnimationFrame`) to prevent browser throttling when the tab is inactive.

 ---